nickvourd/Windows-Local-Privilege-Escalation-Cookbook/Notes/LogonAutostartExecutionRegistryRunKeys.md

 ### Manual Enumeration

-To perform manual enumeration and identify whether a Windows workstation is vulnerable to the RegistryAutoruns issue, you can use the following commands from a command prompt:
+To perform manual enumeration and identify whether a Windows workstation is vulnerable to the RegistryAutoruns issue, you can use the following command from a command prompt:

 ```
 reg query HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Run